-When you think of Mother’s Day flower bouquets, pretty cards, and a day at the spa may come to mind.
+When you think of Mother’s Day flower bouquets, pretty cards, and at day at the spa may come to mind.
 But for some women, a bottle a shampoo is the gift they so desperately want and need.
 Two Men and a Truck has launched their Movers for Moms campaign this month to help make those wishes a reality.

 What’s Movers for Mom

-Throughout the month of April, Two Men and a Truck will be collecting high-need items for families for their Movers for Moms campaign that benefits Owen’s House, a shelter for displaced women and children.
+From April 1 – May 5, Two Men and a Truck will be collecting high-need items for families for their Movers for Moms campaign that benefits Owen’s House, a shelter for displaced women and children.
 Something as simple as deodorant can be enough to make a local mama’s entire day.

 Needed items include:

 - Diapers – especially sizes 5, 6 & 7

 - Body Wash